Increase investment of capital and resources in community infrastructure that builds healthier neighborhoods.

 The built environment and perceptions of resources play a large role in the health of a neighborhood, ranging from affordable housing to safety to access to healthy foods.
 West Side neighborhoods face varying disparities across these dimensions.
 Several West Side neighborhoods experience high vacancy rates, housing costs, and nearly all of the 560,000 residents on Chicago’s West Side face at least one barrier to food security, including reduced quality, variety, or sufficiency of available food.
 WSU strives to address these disparities by coordinating on new strategies to improve healthy food access and impact investing.

-West Side United has coordinated over $6.5 million in impact investments as well as dedicated resources to healthy food access, including co-funding a SNAP and Medicaid Benefits Enrollment Coordinator with the Greater Chicago Food Depository and piloting a Fruits and Vegetables Voucher Program at the Farm on Ogden.
+WSU has coordinated over $10.8M since 2018 in impact investments as well as dedicated resources to healthy food access, including co-funding a SNAP and Medicaid Benefits Enrollment Coordinator with the Greater Chicago Food Depository and piloting a Fruits and Vegetables Voucher Program at the Farm on Ogden.